dart-lang/site-www/src/language/collections.md

 // constantMap[2] = 'Helium'; // This line will cause an error.
 ```

-For more information about maps, refer to the
+For more information about maps, refer to the Maps section of the
 [Library tour](/guides/libraries/library-tour#maps).

 ## Operators